Regamii/public-gpg/README.md

 Primary key fingerprint: 3DCF CF94 563E 1446 EBE2  4F1A BBE9 890B 7144 35ED
 ```

-To get rid of the warning and thus adding the key to trusted signatures issue this command:
+To get rid of the warning and thus adding the key to trusted fingerprints, issue this command:

 `gpg --fingerprint 3DCFCF94563E1446EBE24F1ABBE9890B714435ED`